-Students will improve their Modern Standard Arabic comprehension and production.
-They will achieve higher levels of listening, speaking, reading, and writing as well as expand their knowledge of vocabulary, grammar, and Arab cultures.
-Students will be skilled at looking up vocabulary words in Arabic dictionaries organized by root, and they will be able to do basic online research in Arabic.
-Students will be capable of understanding written and spoken texts about historical and contemporary markets, celebrations and holidays, and communication, and they will be able to discuss these topics in Modern Standard Arabic, aiming at an intermediate mid to high level of proficiency.
+Students will improve their Modern Standard Arabic comprehension and production, aiming toward an advanced level of language proficiency.
+They will achieve higher levels of listening, speaking, reading, writing, and research skills as well as expand their knowledge of vocabulary, grammar, and Arab cultures.
+They will become skilled readers of Arabic literary texts and be able to discuss various aspects of these texts in written and spoken formats.